-Waddingtons.ca has been providing quality appraisal services for over 160 years.
-Our appraisal professionals are internationally respected and cover a broad spectrum of disciplines.
-With Waddingtons.ca you will receive a comprehensive written appraisal with objective, justified values that can be prepared to ISA and Uniform Standards of Professional Appraisal Practice (USPAP) standards.
+Waddington’s has been providing professional appraisal services for over 160 years.
+Our specialists are internationally recognized as experts in their fields.
+We create comprehensive written appraisals with objective, justified values that can be prepared to ISA and USPAP standards.

-There are many situations in which you may require an appraisal:
+There are many reasons for which you may require an appraisal including:

 Whether you require an appraisal for insurance coverage, to file a loss claim, or because you are shipping or moving items and it is required by your mover, our insurance appraisals will minimize any risk of you not receiving the full value for your property, yet ensure you aren’t overpaying for coverage.